Robert Herjavec Gets Makeup Applied In ‘Shark Tank’ Photo & Praises Co-Stars On Women’s Entrepreneurship Day

-Robert Herjavec took to Instagram this Thursday to share a throwback post that has quickly captured the attention of his loyal audience.
-The update was added on November 19 and captured most of the Shark Tank crew together.
+Robert Herjavec took to Instagram this Thursday to share a throwback pic which has quickly captured the attention of his loyal audience.
+The update was added on November 19 and featured most of the Shark Tank crew together.

-Cuban stood next to his co-star, placing both hands on O’Leary’s chair and wearing a side smile on his face.
-The Mavericks’ owner also sported a tailored suit and a purple button-down shirt.
-O’Leary was seated on a white leather chair, extending both of his arms toward Grenier and flashing his “Mr. Wonderful” smile into the lens.
+Cuban stood next to his co-star, placing both hands on O’Leary’s chair and wearing a small smirk on his face.
+The Dallas Mavericks’ owner also sported a tailored suit and a white button-down shirt.
+O’Leary was seated on a white leather chair, extending both of his arms toward Greiner and flashing his “Mr. Wonderful” smile into the lens.
 Like his counterparts, he wore a suit with a black tie to match and had a red pocket square on the left side of his chest.

-Greiner sat beside O’Leary, averting her gaze at something outside of the frame.
+Greiner sat beside O’Leary, averting her gaze to something outside of the frame.
 She crossed her legs and put her arms on a black notepad that sat on her lap.
-The “Queen of QVC” rocked a fitted pink dress with short sleeves that were snug on her arms.
-Its hemline hit just above her knee, allowing her to show off her bronzed legs.
-She styled her long blond locks with a middle part, and loose waves fell over her shoulders.
+The “Queen of QVC” rocked a fitted pink dress with short sleeves which were snug on her arms.
+The hemline hit just above her knee, allowing her to show off her bronzed legs.
+She styled her long blond locks with an off-center part, and loose waves fell over her shoulders.

-Corcoran sat on the side of Greiner’s chair, rocking a pair of high-waisted pants with rainbow stripes.
-She wore a white blouse tucked into her bottoms and styled her blond locks in her usual fashion, adding a pair of dripping earrings that provided just the right amount of bling.
+Corcoran sat on the arm of Greiner’s chair, rocking a pair of high-waisted pants with multicolored stripes.
+She wore a white blouse tucked into her slacks and styled her blond locks in her usual fashion, adding a pair of dripping earrings which provided just the right amount of bling.

 In the caption of the post, Herjavec wished his female cast members a Happy Women’s Entrepreneurship Day, calling them “two of the hardest working women I know.”
 He also gave a shoutout to all of the past female entrepreneurs on the show, calling them “true inspirations.”
 Fans have been loving the post so far, and it’s earned thousands of likes and dozens of comments.